pamapa/python-fritzbox/README.md

 # python-fritzbox
-Automated the Fritz!Box by using python.
+Automate the Fritz!Box by using python.

 ## Install on Debian (jessie)